-TCC’s Academic Advisors will provide an unofficial evaluation of your previous educational experience and military training to help you determine which classes to enroll in.
-Bring unofficial copies of any academic transcripts and/or military training.
+They will also provide an unofficial evaluation of your previous educational experience and military training to help you determine which classes to enroll in.
+Bring unofficial copies of any transcripts and/or military training.

 TCC uses multiple measures to determine a student’s readiness for college-level English and math courses, including the Virginia Placement Test.

 You may be exempt from placement tests if you can demonstrate your readiness with previous high school course work, SAT/ACT scores and other criteria.